🧬 Gene Expression & Regulation — printable rubric packet (Biology Unit 06). Print 8.5×11 portrait. Every page is built for clipboard use at the bench.

 v0.1 · Page 4 of 5

 Read these before you grade.
-They show what Mastered and Not yet actually sound like, plus the edge cases where you should coach rather than decide on the spot.
+They show what Mastery and Developing actually sound like, plus the edge cases where you should coach rather than decide on the spot.

 Gene to protein